25 Summer Day Trip Ideas in Connecticut Last Updated: May 2023

 19. Tour a submarine and learn about the amazing history behind the use of submarines in the military at the USS Nautilus Submarine Force Museum.

-20. Walk amongst the prehistoric giants at The Dinosaur Place.
+20. Walk amongst the prehistoric giants at The Dinosaur Place at Nature's Art.

 22. Go berry picking at Jones Family Farm or one of the many others statewide.